 Screening may be performed only by appropriately trained professionals supervised by a licensed audiologist or physician with training in infant hearing screening.

-All hospitals are required repeat the hearing screening prior to discharge if an infant is readmitted to the hospital within the first month of life when there is a condition associated with potential hearing loss (e.g. hyperbilirubinemia requiring exchange transfusion or culture-positive sepsis).
+All hospitals are required to repeat the hearing screening prior to discharge if an infant is readmitted to the hospital within the first month of life when there is a condition associated with potential hearing loss (e.g. hyperbilirubinemia requiring exchange transfusion or culture-positive sepsis).

 If the child "refers for further testing" in either one or both ears, the discharging hospital should provide the family with a follow-up rescreening appointment for the infant and educational information for the family.